 In addition to my primary role as Vision Room Curator, I also serve in the following areas:

-- Digital Engagement Leader – Lead Auxano’s content strategy including daily posts to visionroom.com; monthly release of the Break-Thru Leader eNews; quarterly TeamUP practical applications; regular Church Unique Intentional Leader eBook series; and helping our team with digital content.
+- Digital Engagement Leader – Lead Auxano’s content strategy including daily posts to visionroom.com; regular release of the Break-Thru Leader eNews; periodic TeamUP practical applications; Church Unique Intentional Leader eBook series; and helping our team with digital content.

 - Guest Experience Navigator – leveraging my passion and expertise in guest experiences ministries to conduct Guest Perspective Evaluations; provide learning materials for the Auxano team; and keep informed through research, networking, writing, and conducting Guest Experience events.